 This Operational Document shall be applied by ExCBs, approved by the IECEx Management Committee to issue IECEx Service Facility Certificates.

-The Quality Management System (QMS) requirements below are based on the relevant requirements of ISO 9001 as amended or added to.
+The QMS requirements below are based on the relevant requirements of ISO 9001 as amended or added to.

-ExCBs shall manage their quality management system auditing, for the IECEx Certified Service Facility Scheme using IECEx OD 025 as a basis, which covers:
+ExCBs shall manage their quality management system auditing, for the IECEx Certified Service Facilities Scheme using IECEx OD 025 as a basis, which covers:

 Audit planning